 The tensor fascia latae, also referred to as TFL, is a small muscle located at the front of the hip joint.
 This muscle connects with the IT band (as seen in the graphic to the left).
 The tensor fascia latae helps flex and abduct the thigh.
 Pain in the area can be caused by a variety of reasons, including tear or strain of the muscle.
 An active trigger point in the tensor fascia latae can cause extreme pressure on the iliotibial band, sometimes contributing to iliotibial band syndrome.

 If the above symptoms of ITBS align with the pain you’ve been feeling in your knee don’t worry!
 Thankfully iliotibial band syndrome has a variety of rehabilitation techniques for you to try to reach full recovery.

-1. The IT band knee strap for Iliotibial Band Syndrome which you can buy here.
+1. An IT band knee wrap for Iliotibial Band Syndrome.

 2. Increase strength - A majority of IT band issues are caused by lack of strength in the area.
 Spending time strength training your glutes and hip will help to get you back to full recover faster, and lessen risks of injuring yourself again.
 Here are some suggested strengthen exercises.
 Follow the link on our blog to read details and see examples of each exercise.
 Including: lying hip abduction, lateral leg raise, hip hike, clamshell, pistol squat.